trusttoken/legacy-code-task/README.md

 1. Start by reading `src/environment.ts` and `test/worker.test.ts`.
 2. Figure out what the code in `src/worker.ts` does.
-3. Refactor the code in `src/worker.ts` - any changes allowed as long as you keep the test passing.
+3. Refactor the code in `src/worker.ts` - any changes allowed as long as you keep the tests passing.
+4. Feel free to write additional tests as you refactor.